awslabs/amazon-sagemaker-financial-product-recommender-with-graph-ml/README.md

 Start a notebook instance and prepare the instance environment.

-In you AWS account, go to Services -> Amazon SageMaker -> Notebook -> Notebook instances -> Create notebook instance
+In your AWS account, go to Services -> Amazon SageMaker -> Notebook -> Notebook instances -> Create notebook instance

 You need to input a name and an instance type.
 Optionally, you can increase the volume size.
 ```